QUALITY GOLD ACHIEVEMENT

 The full criteria of what we’ve achieved can be found in the Local Council Award Scheme Guidance on the NALC website:https://www.nalc.gov.uk/our-work/local-council-award-scheme

 NALC STAR COUNCIL AWARDS 2022

-The Council’s Chief Officer, Sarah Haydon, has also been selected as one of five finalists for NALC’s Clerk of the Year Award.
+The Council’s Chief Officer, Sarah Haydon, was selected as one of five finalists for NALC’s Clerk of the Year Award.

 Sarah Haydon joined Biddulph Town Council as its chief officer in May 2016 and is responsible for overseeing council matters, developing strategy, good governance and managing the council’s staff.

 The council has changed significantly.
 It is growing and ambitious, determined to improve services for the town’s people.

 Sarah has professionalised the council, ensuring effective systems, practices, and procedures are in place and developing six key documents underpinning its strategic priorities, including a Climate Change Action Plan.

 Sarah’s responsibilities are numerous and varied.
 She oversees a range of assets and services, including managing the town hall, Biddulph Grange Country Park Visitor Centre, a ‘Bus Hub’, public toilets, burial grounds, allotments, tourism, community events, and grant assistance to local groups.
 Sarah has also made the town hall and council more accessible.